The lonely sprint

 Where AI takes over (a real day)

-The 9-sprint day was not heroic concentration on my side.
-It was orchestration.
-The Claude Code usage report tells the story plainly: Bash 7,939 calls, Edit 2,837, Read 2,676, TaskUpdate 1,997, Write 1,327, Agent 1,072.
-Multi-clauding (parallel sessions overlapping in time) accounts for 36% of all messages.
-At one point I dispatched 26 sub-agents in parallel for an architecture audit.
-The shape is not "I write code with AI helping" — it is "I run a small studio and the studio is AI."
+Multi-clauding (parallel sessions running at the same time) made up 36% of all messages.
+At one point I sent off 26 sub-agents in parallel for an architecture audit.
+The shape isn't "I write code with AI helping."
+It's "I run a small studio, and the studio is AI."

 A single sprint, end to end, looks like this from my side: